awsdocs/amazon-cloudwatch-user-guide/doc_source/using-service-linked-roles.md

 + `ec2:DescribeInstances`
 +  `ec2:DescribeInstanceStatus`

+The **AWSServiceRoleForCloudWatchCrossAccount** service\-linked role permissions policy allows CloudWatch to complete the following actions:
++ `sts:AssumeRole`

+## Service\-Linked Role Permissions for CloudWatch Cross\-Account Cross\-Region<a name="service-linked-role-permissions"></a>

+CloudWatch uses the service\-linked role named **AWSServiceRoleForCloudWatchCrossAccount** – CloudWatch uses this role to access CloudWatch data in other AWS accounts that you specify\.
+The SLR only provides the assume role permission to allow the CloudWatch service to assume the role in the sharing account\.
+It is the sharing role that provides access to data\.

+The **AWSServiceRoleForCloudWatchCrossAccount** service\-linked role trusts the CloudWatch service to assume the role\.

-## Creating a Service\-Linked Role for CloudWatch Alarms<a name="create-service-linked-role"></a>
+## Creating a Service\-Linked Role for CloudWatch<a name="create-service-linked-role"></a>

-You do not need to manually create a service\-linked role\.
-The first time you create an alarm in the AWS Management Console, the IAM CLI, or the IAM API, CloudWatch creates the service\-linked role for you\.
+You do not need to manually create either of these service\-linked roles\.
+The first time you create an alarm in the AWS Management Console, the IAM CLI, or the IAM API, CloudWatch creates AWSServiceRoleForCloudWatchEvents for you\.
+When you first enable an account to be a monitoring account for cross\-account cross\-Region functionality, CloudWatch creates **AWSServiceRoleForCloudWatchCrossAccount** for you\.

-**Important**
-This service\-linked role can appear in your account if you completed an action in another service that uses the features supported by this role\.
-Also, if you were using the CloudWatch service before January 1, 2017, when it began supporting service\-linked roles, then CloudWatch created the AWSServiceRoleForCloudWatchEvents role in your account\.
-To learn more, see [A New Role Appeared in My IAM Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_roles.html#troubleshoot_roles_new-role-appeared)\.

 For more information, see [Creating a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#create-service-linked-role) in the *IAM User Guide*\.

-## Editing a Service\-Linked Role for CloudWatch Alarms<a name="edit-service-linked-role"></a>
+## Editing a Service\-Linked Role for CloudWatch<a name="edit-service-linked-role"></a>

-CloudWatch does not allow you to edit the **AWSServiceRoleForCloudWatchEvents** role\.
-After you create the role, you cannot change the name of the role because various entities might reference the role\.
-However, you can edit the description of the **AWSServiceRoleForCloudWatchEvents** role using IAM\.
+CloudWatch does not allow you to edit the **AWSServiceRoleForCloudWatchEvents** or **AWSServiceRoleForCloudWatchCrossAccount** roles\.
+After you create these roles, you cannot change their names because various entities might reference these roles\.
+However, you can edit the description of these roles using IAM\.

 ### Editing a Service\-Linked Role Description \(IAM Console\)<a name="edit-service-linked-role-iam-console"></a>